 “In an era when the public can still be fooled or misled by what is read online, in print, or seen on TV, 'War Of The Worlds' is a timely reminder of the power of mass media,” said AMERICAN EXPERIENCE Executive Producer Mark Samels.

 “The ‘panic’ caused by the broadcast has become legendary,” said producer Cathleen O’Connell.
 “Using these newly discovered letters was a wonderful way to personalize the story.
 These rarely heard first-hand accounts, juxtaposed with the print media coverage of the day, help demonstrate the true impact of Welles’s radio drama.”

-Timed to air in conjunction with the 75th anniversary of Welles’s notorious radio broadcast, "War Of The Worlds," produced and directed by Cathleen O’Connell, premieres on AMERICAN EXPERIENCE on Tuesday, Oct.
-29.
+Timed to air in conjunction with the 75th anniversary of Welles’s notorious radio broadcast, "War Of The Worlds," produced and directed by Cathleen O’Connell, premiered on AMERICAN EXPERIENCE on Tuesday, Oct.
+29, 2013.

 Featuring interviews with film director and cinema historian Peter Bogdanovich, Welles’s daughter Chris Welles Feder, and other authors and experts, as well as dramatizations of some of the thousands of letters sent to Welles by an alternately admiring and furious public, "War Of The Worlds" explores how Welles’s ingenious use of the new medium of radio struck fear into an already anxious nation.